Katherine Ann Dettwyler: Comments on death of Otto Warmbier

 In June 2017, Dettwyler's comments on the case of Otto Warmbier attracted media attention.
-Warmbier was an American college student visiting North Korea who was arrested for allegedly stealing a propaganda poster in a staff-only area of his hotel.
+Warmbier was an American college student visiting North Korea who was arrested for allegedly trying to steal a propaganda banner in a staff-only area of his hotel.
 He was sentenced to 15 years of hard labor, but was released and returned to the United States almost a year and a half later.
-He was returned in a comatose state and died shortly after his repatriation.
+He was returned in a vegetative state and died a short time after his repatriation.

-Dettwyler wrote about the case on her personal Facebook page and in the comments section of a National Review article.
+Dettwyler commented on the case on her personal Facebook page and in the comments section of a National Review article.
 She said Warmbier was "typical of a mindset of a lot of the young, white, rich, clueless males who come into my classes"; that "these are the same kids who cry about their grades because they didn’t think they’d really have to read and study the material to get a good grade", and that Warmbier's parents "ultimately are to blame for his growing up thinking he could get away with whatever he wanted.
 Maybe in the US, where young, white, rich, clueless white males routinely get away with raping women.
 Not so much in North Korea."
 In a since-deleted post to her Facebook page she asked "is it wrong of me to think that Otto Warmbier got exactly what he deserved?"

 Dettwyler had been an adjunct professor at the University of Delaware, without tenure, and was not employed between terms.
 After her comments became public, the university announced that her contract would not be renewed.
+Dettwyler stated that her family had received death threats over the controversy, and insinuated that she had other stories regarding questionable behaviours by the students of the university.